-Plus, if you use BiPAP (bilevel positive airway pressure) you will want a facemask with a soft gel cushion to provide a tight seal and prevent air leaks.
+If you use BiPAP (bilevel positive airway pressure) you will want a face mask with a soft gel cushion to provide a tight seal and prevent air leaks.
 This is an incredibly comfortable way to get the most out of your CPAP treatment.

 When the pressure setting is higher than lighter masks, such as nasal masks, can slip around during the night and even cause some chafing.

 Nasal CPAP masks allow you to be more mobile in your sleep as they take up less space.
 You can sleep on your side with them and move around more without the fear of knocking it off your face.

 Plus, their smaller size makes them more portable, so they can be a good CPAP mask to travel with.
 Think about camping with CPAP, it probably makes sense to use a nasal mask so you can move around more to get comfortable.